cloudposse/atmos/website/docs/design-patterns/partial-component-configuration.md

 - Different parts of the component's configuration can be applied to different stacks independently of the other stacks

 - You want to keep the parts of the configuration reusable and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

+## Benefits

+The **Partial Component Configuration** pattern provides the following benefits:

+- Allows managing components with complex configurations where some parts of the configurations must be managed and modified independently of the other parts

+- Different parts of component' configurations can be applied to different stacks independently of the other stacks

+- Allows keeping the parts of the configurations reusable across many stacks and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Example